5.2.1 Data Acquisition

 colcon build

-Compilation results on the RDK X3 platform:
+Compilation result on the RDK X3 platform:

-3. Start the Orbbec camera.
+3. Launching the Orbbec Camera

 cd tros_ws